 I find a calm pace below the acid threshold, and from there it is just putting one foot in front of the other and not thinking too much.

 After a few hours like this, the terrain flattens out a bit and changes noticeably.
-Around us, rounded rock formations appear here and there, in different sizes, while we are heading towards the “city”.
+Around us, rounded rock formations appear here and there, in different sizes, while we are heading toward the “city”.

 Generation Living In The Sierra Nevadas